-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-123) According to the Cost-Benefit Principle
+128) According to the Incentive Principle

 - A) it is irrational to perform volunteer services. - B) people will always take the highest-paying job they are offered. - C) benefits are more important than costs in making a decision. - D) people tend to do more of something when its benefits are greater.